Reza Aslan: Of Kings and Prophets

 In January 2015, BoomGen announced that ABC picked up its biblical epic, Of Kings and Prophets, a dramatic retelling of the central story in the Hebrew Bible: the story of King David from shepherd to king.
 The series followed an ensemble of characters, including Saul and David, the successive Kings of Israel, their families, and their political rivals.
 Of Kings and Prophets was set in the Kingdom of Israel but filmed in Cape Town, South Africa.
 Aslan, Tousi, and Jason Reed served as executive producers on the show.

 TV projects

 The Leftovers

-In 2015, Aslan joined the popular HBO series The Leftovers as a consulting producer for both its second and third seasons.
-In addition to helping craft the show's foundation, Aslan was integral to shaping protagonist Kevin Garvey's season two character arc.
+In 2015, Aslan joined the HBO series The Leftovers as a consulting producer for both its second and third seasons.
+Aslan was integral to shaping protagonist Kevin Garvey's season two character arc.

 Rough Draft

-In March 2016, cable network Ovation premiered Rough Draft with Reza Aslan, a fast-paced and timely talk show featuring Aslan conversing with critically acclaimed authors and writers in film, TV, and journalism.
+In March 2016, cable network Ovation premiered Rough Draft with Reza Aslan, a fast-paced talk show featuring Aslan conversing with critically acclaimed authors and writers in film, TV, and journalism.